 Slurm is a free, open-source job scheduler which provides tools and functionality for executing and monitoring parallel computing jobs.
 It ensures that any jobs which are run have exclusive usage of the requested amount of resources, and manages a queue if there are not enough resources available at the moment to run a job.
 Your processes won't be bothered by anybody else's processes; you'll have complete ownership of the resources that you request.

 Slurm is very user-friendly.
-However, it requires that you have an account on the HPC Cluster, which you'll need to ask a Student Systems Administrator for.
-You can either do this in-person in Room 200 (the CSL), or by emailing email@example.com.
 You don't necessarily have to have an academic use for the cluster, but keep in mind that any use of the HPC cluster is bound by the FCPS Acceptable Use Policy, just like the rest of TJ's computing resources, and academic jobs will have priority use of Cluster resources.
-Once you have had an account created for you, you can begin.
+All TJ students are granted cluster accounts in the beginning of the year.
+If you believe your cluster account does not exist or is broken email email@example.com

 Jobs are how you can tell Slurm what processes you want run, and how many resources those processes should have.
 Slurm then goes out and launches your program on one or more of the actual HPC cluster nodes.
 This way, time consuming tasks can run in the background without requiring that you always be connected, and jobs can be queued to run at a later time.